Table of Contents

-Baked rice pudding is an old-fashioned type of rice pudding similar to a custard.
-We have another stovetop Rice Pudding recipe that is more like a porridge similar to Arroz con Leche.
+Baked rice pudding is an old-fashioned variation of rice pudding, similar to a custard – unlike our stovetop Rice Pudding, which is more like a porridge (similar to Arroz con Leche).

 Ingredients for making baked rice pudding.